Kevin-RB/Thunder-Shipping/README.md

 ![Thunder-shipping](https://user-images.githubusercontent.com/69731479/111053650-8127cd80-8433-11eb-9f74-dc6895368f83.gif)

 ## Installation
-Download de project and open it in android studio o with your phone on debugger mode
+Download de project and open it in android studio o with your phone on debugger mode.